varya/varya.github.com/src/documents/posts/week-44-2016/index_en.html.md

 ## React Storybook and React Styleguidist

-In the project I have started on Monday, we faced the need to document the React components.
+In the project I have started on Monday, we faced the need to document React components.
 There were two candidates among the tools to use — [React Storybook](https://getstorybook.io/) and [React Styleguidist](https://github.com/sapegin/react-styleguidist).
 Both with their pros and cons.

 By now, we ended up with Styleguidist.
-However, this is not a mature solution, and we can probably think back.
+Anyway, this is not a mature solution, and we can probably think back.

 The Storybook was super easy to install.
-However, requires more typing for every story and does not read the props out of the documenting comments.
+However, it requires more typing for every story and does not read the props out of the documenting comments.

 The Styleguidist was a tricky thing to run.
 Everything goes smoothly at simple projects but this was not our case.
-There were some difficultes with the pages wrapped into `react-hot-loader` container.
+There were some difficulties with the pages wrapped into `react-hot-loader` container.
 I solved it by introducing proper file structure.
 We should have it anyway.
-Now, there is a dedicated folder for the components and we taught the Styleguidist work with it.
+Now, there is a dedicated folder for the components and we taught the Styleguidist to work with it.

-As an advice to friends, I can give the following: try to reuse your normal webpack config and not to write another one in the `styleguide.config.js` file.
+As a piece of advice to friends, I can give the following: try to reuse your normal webpack config and not to write another one in the `styleguide.config.js` file.
 It will save you some time when changing the building process.
 This is our version:

 ```